 4th April (south), 4 October (north)

-There's a tale in our family that on returning from church, our grandmother put her new hat on the table and went in to make Sunday morning tea.
+There is a tale in our family that on returning from church, our grandmother put her new hat on the table and went in to make Sunday morning tea.
 On returning with the tray, the hat had vanished.
-Finally, my grandfather appeared from the garden, hat in hand, filled with green beans!
+Finally, my grandfather appeared from the garden, hat in hand, filled with green beans.

-My wife doesn't wear pretty hats, so I used my own leather gliding hat of many years for a receptacle for my green beans and granadillas.
+My wife does not wear pretty hats, so I used my own leather gliding hat of many years for a receptacle for my green beans and granadillas.
 Green beans salad for lunch, so simple.
 Blanche the beans, olive oil, lemon juice, salt and chopped spring onion and clove or garlic.

-Winter broccoli are doing great, summer squash on the right nearly over, but we're still enjoying the last of them.
-Zuccinis.
+Winter broccoli are doing great, summer squash on the right are nearly over, but we are still enjoying the last of them; also known as zucchinis.
 Not really visible a couple rows of winter peas are fine.
-We'll be eating broccoli and peas in about 6 weeks.
+We will be eating broccoli and peas in about 6 weeks.

-You can spend a lot of money improving the quality of your garden soil; it's vital if you want healthy plants.
+You can spend a lot of money improving the quality of your garden soil; it is vital if you want healthy plants.
 But why not rather starting collecting the raw kitchen waste and garden refuse and make a compost pile?
-They tend to be a bit untidy, but if well aerated they don't smell at all.
+They tend to be a bit untidy, but if well aerated they do not smell at all.
 Quite the contrary; the gentle scent of organic matter that is breaking down is part and parcel of the healthy garden.

 These lettuces going on providing fresh greens for months.

-The paintball gun has been a great success; it doesn't kill or maim, but the vervets now know to give us a wide berth.
+The paintball gun has been a great success; it does not kill or maim, but the vervets now know to give us a wide berth.

-I get so many letters at Chiropractic-Help.com from folk complaining of the side effects of statins.
-Tingling in arms and legs, erectile dysfunction, kidney failure... just enjoy a lunch like this most days, and I can promise you won't be needing Zocor to lower your cholesterol.
-What's potting in the doctor means being a lot stronger and able to enjoy your butter and cheese without guilt; I guarantee your levels will be well within the norm; organic butternut is a great way to ring in the changes.
+I get so many letters from folk complaining of the side effects of statins; tingling in arms and legs, erectile dysfunction, and kidney failure.
+Just enjoy a lunch like this most days, and I can promise you will not be needing Zocor to lower your cholesterol.
+What is potting in the garden means being a lot stronger and able to enjoy your butter and cheese without guilt; I guarantee your levels will be well within the norm.
+This organic butternut is a great way to ring in the changes.

-Enjoy butter, cheese, a slice of ham occasionally... with no cholesterol worries!
+Enjoy butter, cheese, and a slice of ham occasionally with no cholesterol worries.

 22nd April (south) / 22 October (north)

-It's late autumn now and plenty to report in Whats potting in the garden. (apologies to those who revere the apostrophe.
-I do, but the web doesn't: what's potting of course)
+It is late autumn now and plenty to report in What is potting in the garden; apologies to those who still revere the apostrophe.
+I do, but the web does not.

-Firstly, one of the world's most invasive species in a tropical climate, is a pure gem in our subtropical South Africa.
-The Cherry guava makes the most divine jelly you've ever tasted.
+Firstly one of the world's most invasive species in a tropical climate, is a pure gem in our subtropical South Africa.
+The Cherry guava makes the most divine jelly you have ever tasted.
 Slightly tart for many with a sweet tooth, but right now my breakfast begins with 10 little guavas straight from the tree.

 One of the big advantages is that it goes on fruiting for months.
-Right now we have mature fruit, and she-who-must-be-obeyed has made the first bottles of jelly.
-But at the same time, there are masses of flowers... we'll be eating them for months.
+Right now we have mature cherry guavas, and Helen has made the first bottles of jelly.
+But at the same time, there are masses of flowers; we will be eating them for months.

-Legumes are where I part company with those who advocate banting; that's similar to the paleo diet; high fat and low carbohydrate, so no chickpeas or broadbeans are allowed.
+Legumes are where I part company with those who advocate banting.
+That is similar to the paleo diet; high fat and low carbohydrate, so no chickpeas or broad beans are allowed.

 Pole beans and peas, and in fact all legumes, remain very high on our agenda.
 Anyone who loves red meat, absolutely must feast on their greens too.
-And if you want to reduce your reliance on animal protein, beans and peas are one excellent, delish way to do it.
+And if you want to reduce your reliance on animal protein, limas and favas an one excellent, delicious way to do it.

-Until May then... meantime my work force is busy as you can see, and I'll certainly have some sweet honey to report on.
-Oddly, the main honeyflow is in winter in South Africa.
+Until May we must wait then; meantime my work force is busy as you can see, and I will certainly have some sweet honey to report on.
+Oddly, the main flow is in winter in South Africa.
 Putting out bee traps at the beginning of the flowering period is the easiest way to expand your apiary; that is when swarming occurs.

 16th May (south) / November (north)